mlb2251/pluck-artifact/README.md

 sorted_list     timeout          18.33           24185.76   3.85
 ```

-Differences from submission: we expect some differences from the original submission results, as during the review process we normalized for one aspect of our comparison to Dice.jl related to variable ordering.
-This results in some benchmarks becoming stronger for us (e.g. `insurance`) and others becoming weaker for us (e.g. `alarm`).
+Differences from submission: we expect some differences from the original submission results, as during the review process we normalized for another aspect of our comparison to Dice.jl (related to variable ordering).
+This results in some benchmarks improving for us (e.g. `insurance`) and others becoming weaker for us (e.g. `alarm`).
 We also find Docker makes some benchmarks take more or less time for different methods.

 However, the claim made by Table 1 remains unchanged from the original submission.
 In particular, in the Bayesian Networks and Network Reachability subsections of the table we broadly expect Dice.jl to outperform us, though we occasionally do better, as discussed in submission lines 748-754: